tejuscs/ADBD-Labs/adb-oem/adb-deploy-oem.md

 ### Required Artifacts

    - An Oracle Cloud Infrastructure account.
-   - A pre-provisioned dedicated autonomous database instance.
+   - A pre-provisioned dedicated Autonomous AI Database instance.
 Refer to the **Provisioning Databases** lab in the **Introduction to ADB Dedicated for Developers and Database Users** workshop.
    - A pre-provisioned compute instance of Image type "Enterprise Manager 13c Workshop v3.0"

 ## Task 1: Create a Compute Instance with OEM installed in it